-Most who work at ICANN organization participate in the at-risk compensation program.
-Senior management determines which individuals will be eligible to participate, and the level of that participation.
-The Board has approved a framework whereby ICANN organization personnel are eligible to earn an at-risk payment of up to 20 percent of base compensation as at-risk payment based on role and level in the organization, with certain executives eligible for up to 30 percent.
+Most who work at ICANN organization participate in the At-Risk compensation program.
+In general, ICANN organization personnel are eligible to earn an At-Risk payment of up to 20 percent of base compensation based on the role and level of the position, with certain executives eligible for up to 30 percent.
+To ensure consistent application of the At-Risk compensation program, ICANN also developed detailed guidelines on staff eligibility, participation, target percentages structure and overall program administration.